Transfer & Destruction

 Central Ohio Technical College and The Ohio State University at Newark follow The Ohio State University General Retention Schedule.
 This Certificate is used in coordination with the approved Ohio State University General Records Retention Schedule OR a unique Departmental/Unit Records Retention Schedule approved by the University Archivist.
 Any other retention schedule does not support or justify records destruction.
 Retain one signed copy for your records.

 Some records created by COTC departments and units have enduring historical value and should be transferred to the Archives once they have served their useful life as dictated by the records retention schedule.
 If you have determined that records should be transferred to the Archives, please follow the procedures below:

 - Check your Records Retention Schedule.
 Do not send records which the schedule instructs you to destroy.
 If you do not have a schedule call the Archives (740-366-9306) first--before packing the records .

 - Inventory each box by listing the titles of each folder.
 The Archives will use your inventory to find the records.
 Therefore, it is essential that the inventory be as specific, accurate, and comprehensives as possible.

-- Label each box on the front (12in) side.
-Indicate the name of the transmitting office and the number of boxes (Example: 1 of 5, 2 of 5, etc.).
-Also be sure to include the disposal date or status on each individual box, for disposal/retention purposes.
+- Indicate the name of the transmitting office and the number of boxes (Example: 1 of 5, 2 of 5, etc.).

-COTC Retrieval of Records from StorageUntil such time as a record is actually destroyed, it can be retrieved from Mid-Ohio Warehouse or the Archives.
-Records Officers should follow the guidelines below to retrieve records sent to storage.
+COTC Retrieval of Records from StorageUntil such time as a record is actually destroyed, it can be retrieved from the Archives.

 COTC Transfer of Records for Shredding